- Thomas Jefferson

 It may seem to be a simple matter of common sense that justice is central to any well-functioning society.
 However, the question of what justice is, exactly, and how it is achieved are more difficult matters.
 The principles of justice and fairness point to ideas of fair treatment and "fair play" that should govern all modes of exchange and interaction in a society.
 They serve as guidelines for carrying out justice.

 Not surprisingly, each of the principles of justice and fairness can be applied in a variety of contexts.
-For example, the principle of dessert applies not only in the distribution of wealth, but also in the distribution of punishments.
+For example, the principle of desert applies not only to the distribution of wealth, but also to the distribution costs and of punishments.
+"Environmental justice" is a relatively new term that examines and challenges the social tendency to site noxious facilities (such as landfills or polluting industries) in poor areas, but not affluent areas.
+An unjust distribution of punishments is suggested by the statistics that people of color are disproportionately represented in prisons and on death row.
+(In 2012, people of color made up about 30 percent of the United States’ population, but accounted for 60 percent of those imprisoned.)
 Likewise, the principles of impartiality and consistency might apply to both an economic system and a decision-making body.
 And the principle of need plays a central role in both distributive and restorative justice.

 In addition, we can also understand conflict in terms of tension that arises between the different justice principles.
 Conflict about what is just might be expressed as conflict about which principle of justice should be applied in a given situation or how that principle should be implemented.
 The ways of thinking about justice can have conflicting implications, leading to disputes about fairness.
 For example, some believe that an equitable distribution is the most fair, while others insist that a society's assets should be allocated according to need.
-A conflict may arise surrounding whether to base their economic system on equal opportunity or social welfare.
-Similarly, some believe that those who violate the rights of others should receive their just desserts, while others believe that our focus should be on the needs of victims and offenders.
-A conflict may arise about whether a retributive or restorative justice mechanism is most fair.
+A conflict may thus arise surrounding whether to base an economic system on productivity (those who work hardest should earn the most), identity (the rich are "job makers" and thus should get richer) or social welfare (the poor need help more, so the rich should get taxed to help raise the income of the poor).
+Similarly, some believe that those who violate the rights of others should receive their just deserts (paying a fine or going to prison), while others believe that our focus should be on the needs of victims and offenders (which can be protected through a restorative justice system).

-When principles of justice operate ineffectively or not at all, confidence in society's institutions may be undermined.
+When principles of justice operate ineffectively or not at all, confidence in and organization's or the society's institutions may be undermined.
 Citizens or group members may feel alienated and withdraw their commitment to those "unjust" institutions.
 Or, they may rebel or begin a revolution in order to create new institutions.
-If justice principles are applied effectively, on the other hand, that society will tend to be more stable and its members will feel satisfied and secure.
+This was the essence of the "Arab Spring" uprisings that began in 2010 and continue today (2013); it is also the essence of uprisings that have occurred off and on (though with much less intensity and violence) in Europe over the same time period.
+If justice principles are applied effectively, on the other hand, organizations and societies will tend to be more stable and its members will feel satisfied and secure.

 James.
 W. Vice, "Neutrality, Justice, and Fairness," (Loyola University Chicago, 1997).